General simulation method for spontaneous parametric down- and parametric up-conversion experiments: Theory

-We employ a Monte-Carlo integration scheme to evaluate the integrals in Eq.~(\ref{eq:rateMode}), approximating each squared sinc functions with the sum of three scaled Gaussian functions.
+We employ a Monte-Carlo integration scheme to evaluate the integrals in Eq.~(\ref{eq:rateMode}), approximating each squared sinc functions with the sum of three scaled Gaussians.
 This allows for efficient sampling while maintaining a small error in the approximated function.
-Other options such as a single Gaussian or a Cosine Gauss approximation \cite{Kolenderski2009} are either less accurate or less efficient.
+Other approximations \cite{Kolenderski2009, Schneeloch2016} are either less accurate or less efficient.
 The sum in Eq.~(\ref{eq:rateMode}) is evaluated up to the seventh QPM order.
 Since positive and negative orders are possible, a total of eight summands are evaluated.
-Higher orders contribute less than $70$ counts per pixel to the spectrum in the observed range and are therefore neglected.
+Higher orders contribute less than $70$~ counts per pixel to the spectrum in the observed range and are therefore neglected.
 We consider both ordinary and extraordinary polarization for signal and idler.
-Type 0 parametric conversion contributes most of the spectrum in the investigated range, type I contributes less than $165$ counts per pixel in the region above $663.7\ \mathrm{nm}$ and less than $2$ counts per pixel elsewhere.
-Type II contributes less than $1$ count per pixel in the whole range.
+Type 0 parametric conversion contributes most of the spectrum in the investigated range, type I contributes less than $165$~counts per pixel in the region above $663.7\,\mathrm{nm}$ and less than $2$~counts per pixel elsewhere.
+Type II contributes less than $1$~count per pixel in the whole range.